-BSc Leicester, PhD Leicester
+BSc Leicester (1973)

-My main research involves establishing the parameters of a distinctive and comprehensive youth criminology capable of moving beyond narrow discipline boundaries by drawing on cultural studies, media studies, social history, the sociology of education, labour-market studies, the sociology of youth and social policy as well as criminological knowledge.
-A summation of this work can be found in the publication Youth and Crime published by Sage (1st edition 1999, 2nd edition 2004, 3rd edition 2009).
-Theoretically, this work has involved the challenging and transgressing of traditional crime and law-and-order agendas.
-Empirically, it has involved critical analysis of policy documents and semi-structured interviewing of key personnel in crime prevention/youth justice agencies.
+I was a founding member and Director of The Open University’s International Centre for Comparative Criminological Research (ICCCR) from 2003 to 2011.
+My main research involves establishing the parameters of a comprehensive youth criminology capable of moving beyond narrow discipline boundaries by drawing on cultural studies, media studies, social history, the sociology of education, labour-market studies, the sociology of youth and social policy as well as criminological knowledge.
+A summation of this work can be found in the publication Youth and Crime published by Sage (1st edition 1999, 2nd edition 2004, 3rd edition 2009, 4th edition 2015).
+My current research focuses on comparative analysis of global youth justice reform, international policy transfers and compliance with children’s rights conventions.

 A selection of my research publications can be viewed at The Open University's Open Research Online.

 ‘Juvenile Justice: International Law and Children's Rights’ in The International Encyclopaedia of Social and Behavioural Sciences, 2nd edition, Elsevier, 2015 (with B. Goldson).

 Youth Crime and Justice: Critical Issues, 2nd edition, Sage, 2015 (edited with B. Goldson).